QuNovaComputing/HI-VQE-Carbon-Capture-Code/README.md

 [HI-VQE Chemistry – A Qiskit Function by Qunova Computing](https://quantum.cloud.ibm.com/docs/en/guides/qunova-chemistry)

-The containerized environment provided for peer-review evaluation of the calculations reported in this manuscript will be described in this repository when it becomes available.
+The containerized environment for peer-review evaluation of the calculations reported in this manuscript will be made available through this repository for peer review.